stefanil/play2-clickstart/README.md

-#  Setting up a simple Play Java Application by using a Clickstart
+#  Integrating a Play Java Application with Cloudbees by using a Clickstart

 This Clickstartstart uses Play 2.1.4.